AndrejKalugin/SmartTracker/README.md

 ## ✨UI for the application

-use Swagger UI for convenience:
+For convenience, use the Swagger UI:

 > http://localhost:8080/swagger-ui/index.html